CheweyZ/discord-bot-analytics/README.md

 To get started
 ```
 const cheweyBotAnalyticsAPI=require("discord-bot-analytics")
-const customAnalytics = new cheweyBotCustomAPILib("YOUR API TOKEN", discordBot)
+const customAnalytics = new cheweyBotAnalyticsAPI("YOUR API TOKEN", discordBot)
 ```
 If you using Discord.js or Eris then thats all you rreporting is setup